Migration data in Europe

 - Metadata files: Usually resident population on 1 January

-- Countries provide a forecast of the current year's population by the end of November.
-The monthly data on births, deaths, immigration and emigration which occurred within the (reference) year are then published in the database tables demo_fmonth and demo_mmonth at the beginning of December.
+- Countries provide monthly data on births, deaths, immigration and emigration which occurred within the (reference) year by the end of November and are then published in the database tables demo_fmonth and demo_mmonth at the beginning of December.

 - The main annual data collection takes place in the last quarter of the year.
 Detailed data on different breakdowns of population, live births, deaths, immigration and emigration flows at the national as well as regional level are provided by the countries by the end of each year n for the year n-1 and are available in the Eurostat database in March (year n+1), together with demographic indicators calculated by Eurostat based on this data.